 - The Company structures its pay to consist of both fixed and variable compensation.
-The fixed (or salary) portion of compensation is designed to provide a steady income independent of the Company's stock price performance so that executives do not feel pressured to focus exclusively on short-term stock price performance to the long-term detriment of other important business decisions and metrics.
+The fixed portion of compensation (salary) is designed to provide a steady income independent of the Company's stock price performance so that executives do not feel pressured to focus exclusively on short-term stock price performance to the long-term detriment of other important business decisions and metrics and are not encouraged to take unnecessary or excessive risks to achieve corporate objectives.
 The variable portions of compensation (incentive-based cash awards and equity awards) are designed to reward both short- and long-term corporate performance.
-For short-term performance, the Company utilizes annual incentive-based cash awards that are based primarily on achieving earnings per share and/or EBITDA from continuing operations targets, with additional targets related to the achievement of store additions and/or other strategic objectives.
+For short-term performance, the Company utilizes annual incentive-based cash awards that are based primarily on achieving a combination of earnings per share, EBITDA and annual store addition targets set by the Compensation Committee and approved by the Board of Directors.
 The Company defines EBITDA from continuing operations as net income (loss) before income (loss) from discontinued operations net of tax, income taxes, depreciation and amortization, interest expense and interest income.
 For long-term performance, the Company grants restricted stock awards with annual, multi-year vesting periods tied to the achievement of long-term earnings growth targets.
-The Company believes that these variable elements of compensation are a sufficient percentage of overall compensation to motivate executives to produce both superior short and long-term corporate results.
-The fixed element is also believed to be appropriate so that the executives are not encouraged to take unnecessary or excessive risks achieving corporate objectives. - Because earnings targets such as EBITDA from continuing operations, net income, and earnings per share are the primary performance measures for determining incentive payments, the Company believes its executives are encouraged to take a balanced approach that focuses on corporate profitability, rather than other measures which may incite management to drive sales or growth targets without regard to cost structure.
-If the Company is not profitable at a reasonable level, there are no payouts under the annual incentive cash award program. - The Company typically caps cash payments for most goals under its annual incentive plan, which the Company believes also mitigates excessive risk taking.
+The growth targets are set against a base measure at the grant date and are cumulative targets, rather than stand-alone year over year growth targets, making them truly long-term in nature.
+The Company believes that these variable elements of compensation are a sufficient percentage of overall compensation to motivate executives to produce both superior short- and long-term corporate results. - Because earnings targets such as EBITDA from continuing operations and earnings per share are the primary performance measures for determining incentive payments, the Company believes its executives are encouraged to take a balanced approach that focuses on corporate profitability, rather than other measures which may incite management to drive sales or growth targets without regard to cost structure. - The Company typically caps cash payments for most goals under its annual incentive plan, which the Company believes also mitigates excessive risk taking.
 Even if the Company dramatically exceeds its targets, bonus payouts are generally limited by such caps.
-Conversely, the Company has a floor on earnings and growth targets so that performance below a certain level (as approved by the Compensation Committee) does not permit bonus payouts. - The Company's incentive compensation programs have been structured primarily around the attainment of earnings targets for many years and the Company has seen no evidence that it encourages unnecessary or excessive risk taking. - The Company believes that use of distinct long-term incentive plans, primarily restricted stock awards, with performance-based vesting over a number of years, provides a strong incentive for sustained operational and financial performance. - The Compensation Committee has discretion to adjust payouts under both the annual and long-term performance plans to reflect the core operating performance of the business, but prohibits discretion for payouts above stated maximum awards.
+Conversely, the Company has a floor on earnings and growth targets so that performance below a certain level (as approved by the Compensation Committee) does not permit bonus payouts. - The Company's incentive compensation programs have been structured primarily around the attainment of earnings targets for many years and the Company has seen no evidence that it encourages unnecessary or excessive risk taking. - The Company believes that use of distinct long-term incentive plans, primarily restricted stock awards, with performance-based vesting over a number of years, provides a strong incentive for sustained operational and financial performance and aligns the interests of our named executive officers with those of our stockholders. - The Compensation Committee has discretion to adjust payouts under both the annual and long-term performance plans to reflect the core operating performance of the business, but prohibits discretion for payouts above stated maximum awards.